-Recommended holiday lettings Tokyo
+Recommended holiday rentals in Tokyo

-Popular holiday rental amenities Tokyo
+Popular holiday rental amenities in Tokyo

-The weather Tokyo
+The weather in Tokyo

 Tokyo is the capital of Japan, and one of the biggest cities in the world with 12 million occupants.
 The city is a neon vision, displaying both the best of technology today and wild imaginings of the future.
 The lights, fashion and nightlife are unlike anything you’ve ever seen, but surprisingly sit quite comfortably alongside traditional Japanese culture, which also strongly affects life in Tokyo.
 From ancient tea ceremonies to karaoke in a neon lit hot tub, Tokyo has it all.